tinkerbell/playground/README.md

    kubectl apply -f my-custom-workflow.yaml
    ```

-1. Restart the machine to provision (if using the vagrant sandbox test machine this is done by running `vagrant destroy -f machine1 && vagrant up machine1`)
+1. Restart the machine to provision (if using the vagrant playground test machine this is done by running `vagrant destroy -f machine1 && vagrant up machine1`)